AlexBurnX/Convert-Bot/README.md

 # Convert-Bot
 Telegram bot for currency conversion.

-Made on the basis of "telebot" library
+Made on the basis of telebot library